EarthObservationSimulator/orbitpy/docs/orbitpy.mission_module.rst

 ``grid`` json object
 ---------------------

-This json object is used to define the grid(s), i.e. the array of grid-points of interest over which coverage, data-metrics calculations shall take place.
+This json object is used to define the grid, i.e. the array of grid-points over which coverage, data-metrics calculations shall take place.
-Multiple grid, each with their own unique identifiers can be defined in a list.
+Multiple grids, each with their own unique identifiers can be defined in a list.

 There are two types of grid definitions: